Cano and Eve's Default: The Real Story

 "Eve had consented to participate in the practice of good and evil.
 Good is the carrying out of the divine plans; sin is a deliberate transgression of the divine will; evil is the misadaptation of plans and the maladjustment of techniques resulting in universe disharmony and planetary confusion."
 (75:4.3)

-Note the moral category.
-Eve did not sin in the technical sense.
-Her error was evil, not sin.
-The difference matters.
+Eve's error fell into the middle category.
+It was evil, not sin, and the difference is decisive.
 Sin is a deliberate revolt against what one knows to be the divine will.
 Evil is a miscalculation, a maladjustment, a wrong technique applied with right intent.
-Eve did not turn against God.
-She tried to help God by improving on God's timing.
-The cosmos calls that evil because the consequences are real, but it does not call it sin, and it does not call it rebellion.
-The judgment from Salvington was specific on this point.
+Eve did not turn against God; she tried to help God by improving on God's timing.
+The cosmos calls that evil because the consequences are real, but it refuses to call it sin and refuses to call it rebellion.
+The judges confirmed the point at the highest level: Adam and Eve were absolved of all charges of standing in "contempt of the universe government" and were never "held guilty of rebellion" (75:7.2).
+She was not condemned, not damned, and not the source of original sin.
+She was a Material Daughter who had taken on a task too large for her patience and let love hurry her past the plan.

 The Moment She Understood

-"And as the Material Son and Daughter thus communed in the moonlit Garden, 'the voice in the Garden' reproved them for disobedience.
-And that voice was none other than my own announcement to the Edenic pair that they had transgressed the Garden covenant; that they had disobeyed the instructions of the Melchizedeks; that they had defaulted in the execution of their oaths of trust to the sovereign of the universe."
-(75:4.2)
+Into that conversation the seraphic custodian spoke.
+What Genesis remembers as God walking in the cool of the day was, in fact, a celestial officer doing a painful duty.
+The voice in the Garden, the narrator explains, "was none other than my own announcement to the Edenic pair that they had transgressed the Garden covenant; that they had disobeyed the instructions of the Melchizedeks; that they had defaulted in the execution of their oaths of trust to the sovereign of the universe" (75:4.2).
+It was a reproof, but a pastoral one, and the record is explicit about how later generations distorted it:

 "I talked to the father and mother of the violet race that night in the Garden as became my duty under the sorrowful circumstances.
 I listened fully to the recital of all that led up to the default of Mother Eve and gave both of them advice and counsel concerning the immediate situation.
 Some of this advice they followed; some they disregarded.
-This conference appears in your records as 'the Lord God calling to Adam and Eve in the Garden and asking, "Where are you?"'
+This conference appears in your records as "the Lord God calling to Adam and Eve in the Garden and asking, 'Where are you?'"
 It was the practice of later generations to attribute everything unusual and extraordinary, whether natural or spiritual, directly to the personal intervention of the Gods."
 (75:4.8)

 Adam's Choice

-Adam knew immediately what had happened to her.
-He knew the consequence: she had stepped down from the immortal status of a Material Daughter into the slow death of a mortal of the realm.
-He could not save her from that.
-What he could decide was whether to walk with her through it or watch her fall alone.
+The story does not end with Eve, and at this point it becomes one of the great love stories of the planet.
+Adam knew at once what had happened to her and what it cost: by stepping outside the plan she had stepped down from the immortal status of a Material Daughter into the slow death of a mortal of the realm.
+He could not reverse that.
+The only thing left to decide was whether to walk with her through it or watch her fall alone.
+The book is emphatic that what he did next was a clear-eyed choice rather than a seduction:

 "It was in the despair of the realization of failure that Adam, the day after Eve's misstep, sought out Laotta, the brilliant Nodite woman who was head of the western schools of the Garden, and with premeditation committed the folly of Eve.
 But do not misunderstand; Adam was not beguiled; he knew exactly what he was about; he deliberately chose to share the fate of Eve.
 He loved his mate with a supermortal affection, and the thought of the possibility of a lonely vigil on Urantia without her was more than he could endure."
 (75:5.2)

-The doctrine of the fall has hidden this for centuries by reading Adam as a passive victim of his wife's bad influence.
-He was not.
-He chose her.
-He chose her in full knowledge of what choosing her cost.
-The Christian church, which has so often used the Genesis story to subordinate women, has buried the most countercultural fact in its founding text: the first man on the planet declined immortality because he could not bear to be in heaven without his wife.
+He was not deceived and not seduced.
+He acted with premeditation, having been told the consequences and given time to count them, and he came down to where Eve was so that she would not be alone.
+The phrase the revelator chooses, that a lonely vigil on Urantia without her "was more than he could endure," is one of the tenderest in any scripture.
+The doctrine of the fall hid this for centuries by reading Adam as a passive victim of his wife's bad influence.
+He was nothing of the kind.
+He chose her, in full knowledge of the price.
+The church that has so often used Genesis to subordinate women buried the most countercultural fact in its founding text: the first man on the planet declined immortality because he could not bear heaven without his wife.

 What It Cost

-The Garden community, when it learned what had happened, "declared war on the near-by Nodite settlement" and destroyed it.
+The consequences were terrible and the Urantia Book does not minimize them.
+When the Garden community learned what had happened, the infuriated inhabitants became unmanageable and "declared war on the near-by Nodite settlement" (75:5.3), sweeping out through the gates of Eden and destroying the unprepared people entirely, sparing no man, woman, or child.
 Cano died in that attack.
-Serapatatia, when he understood his role in producing the catastrophe, "was overcome with consternation and beside himself with fear and remorse.
-The next day he drowned himself in the great river" (75:5.4).
-Adam wandered alone for thirty days while Eve waited at home not knowing whether her husband was dead or had abandoned her.
-The thirty days were "as long years of sorrow and suffering" to her.
+Serapatatia, realizing his part in producing the catastrophe, was overcome with consternation and remorse and drowned himself in the great river the next day (75:5.4).
+Adam wandered in solitude for thirty days while Eve waited at home, not knowing whether her husband had killed himself or been removed from the world in retribution for her misstep.
+Those thirty days, the record says, were as long years of sorrow to her, and the wound never fully closed:

 "And those same thirty days were as long years of sorrow and suffering to Eve.
 Never did this noble soul fully recover from the effects of that excruciating period of mental suffering and spiritual sorrow.
 No feature of their subsequent deprivations and material hardships ever began to compare in Eve's memory with those terrible days and awful nights of loneliness and unbearable uncertainty.
 She learned of the rash act of Serapatatia and did not know whether her mate had in sorrow destroyed himself or had been removed from the world in retribution for her misstep.
 And when Adam returned, Eve experienced a satisfaction of joy and gratitude that never was effaced by their long and difficult life partnership of toiling service."
 (75:5.7)